purushottam05/profit-or-loss/README.md

-# profit-or-loss

- Enter the amount and check if you made a Proft or not
+A tool to check whether you have made Profit or Loss in Stock Market